 Abalone Shell Stainless Steel Plugs (Pair)

 We recommend knowing your plug size in millimeters.
 Why is it important to learn your plug size in millimeters?
-We know everyone loves to speak in Inches, but the reality is the majority of plugs are carved in millimeters.
+We know everyone in the USA love to speak in Inches, but the reality is the majority of plugs are carved in millimeters.
 The companies that sell plugs online convert millimeters into inches.

 If you refer to everything in gauges and inches you typically will be ok up until 00 gauge.
 Once you hit inches issues start to happen.
 We find the most common issue is how customers and other plug companies define their half-inch plug.
 We have found companies selling 12mm and 13mm plugs as 1/2".
 Others have made 12.7mm plugs to add to the confusion.
 There are now 12mm, 12.7mm, and 13mm out on the market being referred to as half-inch plugs.
 If you order half-inch from a company that defines their half-inch as 12mm and then order from another company that defines their half-inch as 13mm your ears will not like you.